ciscolivelabs/wxcclabguides/Cisco_Live_US/LTRCCT-2013-simplified/LTRCCT-2013/Lab2_Email.md

 ### 2. Create a project at Google API Console
-We need to activate API if we want to use Gmail accont for outbound emails.
+We need to activate the API if we want to use a Gmail accont for outbound email.

 - Login to [Google Developers Console](https://console.developers.google.com/){:target="_blank"} with the credentials above.
 The password is the same as for Webex CC admin account.